 The swim classification of individuals participating in a Boy Scouts of America activity is a key element in both Safe Swim Defense and Safety Afloat.
 The swim classification tests should be reviewed annually, preferably at the beginning of each outdoor season.
 Traditionally, the swim classification test has only been conducted at a long-term summer camp.
 However, there is no restriction that this is the only place where the test is conducted.
-It may be more useful to conduct the swim classification prior to a unit going to summer camp.
+We strongly encourage units to swim check prior to arriving at camp.

 All persons participating in BSA aquatics are classified according to swimming ability.
 The classification tests and test procedures have been developed and structured to demonstrate a skill level consistent with the circumstances in which the individual will be in the water.
+For all swim levels, the swimmers must complete the swim "strongly" and not merely "survive" the distance.
 The Swimmer's Test demonstrates the minimum level of swimming ability for recreational and instructional activity in a confined body of water with a maximum 12-foot depth and with shallow water footing or a pool or pier edge always within 25 feet of the swimmer.
 The various components of each test evaluate the several skills essential to the minimum level of swimming ability.
 Each step of the test is important and should be followed as listed below: